Frankincense: Let's put this into perspective!

 Apparently you place a few drops under you tongue or rub some on the roof of their mouth every day in order to treat or prevent cancer, to reverse the affects of concussion syndrome, to reduce joint inflammation and prevent bladder cancer.
 Yikes - what is happening?

 Frankincense Essential Oil (EO) is obtained by distilling a resin (a sap like substance) that exudes from the Boswellia family of trees which predominately include sacra, carterii, frereana and serrata.
-Frankincense oil contains a variation of chemical constituents predominately monoterpenes, sesquiterpenes and ketones which are dependent upon the Boswellia species and the geographical region to which the tree is grown.
+Frankincense oil contains a variation of chemical constituents predominately monoterpenes, sesquiterpenes and ketones which naturally occur in various Boswellia species and levels are dependent upon the geographical region to which the tree is grown.
 From a scent perspective the EO of Frankincense has a fresh balsamic peppery aroma, with a slightly dry green note, with coniferous tones and is used extensively in the perfume industry.

 Traditional Health Uses

 From a traditional health perspective the aroma is said to help reduce the symptoms of anxiety, nervous tension and stress-related conditions.
 From an inhalation perspective it seems to lessen symptoms associated with asthma, bronchitis, catarrh, coughs and laryngitis.
-Topically, indigenous persons throughout the world have used the resin in natural skin care preparations for blemishes, scars and wounds and is often touted as improving dry skin, and reversing UV damaged skin.†
+Topically, indigenous persons throughout the world use the fresh sticky resin in natural skin care preparations for blemishes, scars and wounds and is often touted as improving dry skin, and reversing UV damaged skin.†

 Massage Therapy & Aromatherapy Massage